n-kamata/ObjectDetection/README.md

 ```

 <img src="https://github.com/n-kamata/ObjectDetection/blob/master/images/eda_example.png" width="400">
-Fig.1 An example od exploratory data analysis.
+This figure is an example od exploratory data analysis.
 Bounding boxes are ground truth.
 The datasets has 3 classes, vehicle (colored red), pedestrian (green), and cyclist (blue).

-the mean of the number of vehicles in an image is 17.4, that of pedestrian is 1.4, and that of cyclists is 0.1.
+The mean of the number of vehicles in an image is 17.4, that of pedestrian is 1.4, and that of cyclists is 0.1.
 It is rarely to see cyclists in the datasets, but I don't want to ignore the cyclists, because this project is for SDC, and ths system should be safe.
 Moreover, I can say about dataset:
 - Environment: Datasets includes freeway, city, suburban, and so on.
 Data balance looks good.
 - Weather: Datasets includes day/night/foggy/rainy scenario.
 It is rarely to take data in bad weather condition, but I want enough data to make model robust.
 - Classes: There are many object on road, I need not only vehicle/pedestrien/cyclist but also bus/truck/motorcycle, and so on.
 I also want more data about cyclist.